 - come up with plans to improve, automate, eliminate, parallelize steps on your path to production

-- figure out that no single person actually understands the whole process
+- realize that no single person actually understands the whole process

 How to Create Your Path to Production Map

-Maybe you’re sold on the idea that that mapping your path to production could help you make sense of the mess you’re in.
-Here are detailed instructions for you if you’re eager to run this exercise with a team:
+I hope you’re sold on the idea that that mapping your path to production could help you make sense of the mess you’re in.
+Here are detailed instructions for you if you’re eager to run this exercise with a team.

 Think about inviting the following people.
-You don’t need to invite literally everyone, but you should have a good mix of roles and experience:
+You don’t need to invite literally everyone but try to have a good mix of roles and experience:

-- some of the people who build and maintain the infrastructure your software is built, tested, and run on: software developers, operations folks, site reliability engineers, platform engineers, “DevOps engineers” 1 , you know who I’m talking about
+- Some of the people who build and maintain the infrastructure your software is built, tested, and run on: Software developers, operations folks, site reliability engineers, platform engineers, “DevOps engineers”, whatever you call them, you know who I’m talking about

-Don’t run this workshop with 20 people unless you want mayhem.
+Don’t run this workshop with 20 people unless you’re looking for mayhem.
 5-9 people seems to be the sweet spot allowing you to have a healthy discussion and avoiding endless debate and bike shedding.

 I don’t care whether you do this in person or in a virtual setting.
-You either take a huge physical space (a whiteboard could be a good start, spreading a huge roll of paper out on a conference table is a good alternative), or you use a collaborative diagramming tool (I’ve used Miro before, but others will work fine, too).
+You either take a huge physical space (a whiteboard could be a good start, spreading a huge roll of paper out on a conference table is a good alternative), or you use a collaborative diagramming tool (I’ve used Miro before, others will work just as well).

 Bring lots of sticky notes in at least 4 different colors.
 Bring markers for every participant.
 If you do this virtually, you don’t need this, of course.